Jess Parkins

 A picture of Leicestershire Doula Jess posing

-You bring the baby, and I’ll bring the badass.
+You bring the baby, I’ll bring the badass.

 Jess breastfeeding